Evergreen VC: the long-term impact

 At Asterion, structuring our investments via dedicated vehicles (SPVs) also brings greater flexibility to our community of investors, who can exit at any liquidity event.

 In short, yes, there is momentum in climate tech.
-But if we're serious about the long term, this evolution must go hand in hand with a reinvention of investment patterns, starting withevergreen.
+But if we're serious about the long term, this evolution must go hand in hand with a reinvention of investment patterns, starting with the evergreen approach.

-Of course,evergreen is only one stage in the reinvention of the model.
-Other initiatives and safeguards need to be put in place.
+Of course,evergreen is but one step in reinventing the model.
+Other initiatives and safety nets need to be implemented.
 For example, anchoring the mission in the company's articles of association, assessing impact by mobilizing all stakeholders, long-term governance of investment vehicles and the creation of commons will enable the entire ecosystem to move forward.
 And we have many other projects in the pipeline.
 But we'll come back to them later.

 To find out more :